jangelsb/next.calc-bugs/README.md

   <img src="https://jangelsb.github.io/next.calc/images/next-n.png" width=200 />
 </p>

-# next.calc bug tracker 🐞
+# next.calc issue tracker 🚛

 Hey!
 Here's a helpful little bug tracker for known issues with [next.calc]([https://apolloapp.io](https://jangelsb.github.io/next.calc/)), so if you have a bug to report you can check the “Issues” tab up above to see if it's already been reported.
 I'm just one guy working on next.calc so I can't promise I'll be able to fix the bug in a report instantly, but I do really want to know about the bugs so I can fix them as soon as I can!